Last updated 12 February 2026

 Screenrights

-Australasian Mechanical Copyright Owners Society Ltd (AMCOS) (same website as APRA above) licenses certain recording of music and lyrics, and photocopying of sheet music by schools.
-The members of AMCOS are music publishers.
+Australian Performing Rights Association/Australasian Mechanical Copyright Owners Society (APRA/AMCOS) licenses the broadcast, public performance and cable transmission of live and recorded musical works and accompanying lyrics, and licenses certain recording of music and lyrics, and photocopying of sheet music by schools.
+APRA/AMCOS’s members consist of composers and music publishers.

 Phonographic Performance Company of Australia (PPCA) licenses the broadcast and public performance of sound recordings (which are protected separately to any music and lyrics on the recording).
 The members of the PPCA are owners of copyright in sound recordings, principally record companies.